Recruitment

 A candidate can prepare for a test and still be wrong for the job.
 Or struggle on a test and thrive once hired.
 The question here is different: does the method you use actually predict who will do well in the role?

-Why it matters for hiring: most teams choose a soft skills tool because it is fast, familiar, or already in the budget.
-This research lets you compare those tools on evidence, not habit.
+Most teams choose a soft skills tool because it is fast, familiar, or already in the budget — not because of this research.
 If your assessment sits at the weak end of the chart, a polished shortlist may not mean much once the person starts.

 How well each method predicts real job performance

-Based on decades of hiring research.
-A taller bar means the method more reliably predicts who will actually do well on the job.
+Based on decades of hiring research (Sackett et al., 2022).
+Taller bar = more reliable prediction of who will do well on the job.

 The main ways teams check soft skills today, and where each one slips